microsoft/TechExcel-Win-the-Database-Platform/index.md

 ## Architecture

-### Build a serverless, AI RAG application using data from Azure Cosmos DB: architecture diagram
+### Build a serverless, AI RAG application using data from Azure Cosmos DB
 ![Diagram depicts the architecture of a Copilot with Azure OpenAI Service, Azure CosmosDB for NoSQL and Azure App Service with Semantic Kernel](media/AzureCosmosDB-architecture.png)

-### Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL: architecture diagram
+### Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL
 ![Diagram depicts the architecture for migrating an on-premises PostgreSQL server to Azure Database for PostgreSQL flexible server through a virtual gateway and Azure Virtual network (Vnet 1)](media/PostgreSQL-migration-architecture.png)

 ### Integrate AI functionality into PostgreSQL